Sir William McAlpine, 6th Baronet: Railway preservation

-Entrance to Fawley Hill Railway is by invitation only on select days, usually during the summer period.
-McAlpine's extensive private railway museum is maintained by volunteers.

-Other railways

 After starting Fawley Hill Railway, McAlpine purchased 4079 Pendennis Castle in partnership with John Gretton, which was subsequently housed at Market Overton in Rutland.
 After being moved to Steamtown, it was sold to Rio Tinto and moved to Australia.
 In January 1973 McAlpine purchased 4472 Flying Scotsman after a financially disastrous tour of North America, to save it from sale to an American consortium.

 McAlpine became involved in a plan to save the Romney, Hythe & Dymchurch Railway (RH&DR) and became its chairman.
-After the efforts of Dr Peter Beet to preserve Carnforth LMS 10(A) shed, McAlpine bought shares in 1970, and then took the controlling interest from 1974 until 1987 in the visitor attraction that became Steamtown.
+After the efforts of Peter Beet to preserve Carnforth LMS 10(A) shed, McAlpine bought shares in 1970, and then took the controlling interest from 1974 until 1987 in the visitor attraction that became Steamtown.
 McAlpine chaired the RH&DR, the Dart Valley Railway, and established and chaired the Railway Heritage Trust.

 McAlpine was also a Patron of the Swanage Railway Trust, as well as President of the Transport Trust, the charity dedicated to the preservation of all modes of transport and its infrastructure.

-Three locomotives have been named Sir William McAlpine; Ruston 48 No.294266, once owned by Sir William himself, EWS' 60008 and DB Cargo UK's 90028.
+Three locomotives have been named Sir William McAlpine; Ruston 48 No.294266, once owned by Sir William himself and now owned by YouTuber Lawrie's Mechanical Marvels, EWS's 60008 and DB Cargo UK's 90028.